 (3) Credits not recognized in a school year may be recognized in a subsequent school year if there is a change in the qualifying criteria such as a change in professional educator standards board rules, a change in the district’s or charter school’s strategic plan, a change in the school-based plan for the school in which the individual is assigned, a change in the individual’s assignment, or a change in the individual’s employer.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.

 . . .